defenseunicorns/pepr/docs/store.md

 - `getItem(key: string)`: Retrieves a value by its key.
 Returns `null` if the key doesn't exist.
 - `setItem(key: string, value: string)`: Sets a value for a given key.
 Creates a new key-value pair if the key doesn't exist.
 - `setItemAndWait(key: string, value: string)`: Sets a value for a given key.
 Creates a new key-value pair if the key doesn't exist.
 Returns a promise when the new key and value show up in the store.
+Should only be used on a `Watch` to avoid [timeouts](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts).
 - `removeItem(key: string)`: Deletes a key-value pair by its key.
 - `clear()`: Clears all key-value pairs from the store.
 - `subscribe(listener: DataReceiver)`: Subscribes to store updates.